Fasting for Better Health: A Complete Guide

 Increased mental function: In ketosis, the brain can use ketones as an energy source, which can reduce inflammation and oxidative stress.

-3. Who should be careful with fasting?
+3. Who should be careful about fasting?

 4. Top 3 myths about fasting